jtheisen/moldinium/readme.md

 default-constructible.
 They technically already are, but a deserializer will not have their init setters initialized by using the correct dependency injection.

-While model types used in these scenarios may not really need proper dependency injection, there is one dependency that is needed: That of the tracking repository (once it's no longer static).
+While the model types typically used in these scenarios may not really need proper dependency injection, there is one dependency that is needed:
+That of the tracking repository (once it's no longer static).

 To make this work, I'm eyeing *ambient storage*: .NET has the wonderful ability to allow methods be called with an *call context* that can store stuff.
-It's like thread-local storage, but works also accross asynchronous chains of execution.
+It's like thread-local storage, but also works accross asynchronous chains of execution.

 Before calling the serializer, the dependency injection system would be installed in ambient storage and the retrieved by the default constructor of a baked type